-Data member name Description Temperature C The plot mean annual temperature, as stored in the Plot .
+Data member name Description Temperature C The plot mean annual temperature, as stored in the $\underline{\text{Plot}}$.
 Precipitation mm The plot mean annual temperature, as stored in the Plot .
+Water Deficit The plot seasonal water deficit, as stored in the Plot .
+Seasonal Precipitation The plot seasonal precipitation, as stored in the Plot .